Vector-based feedback of continuous wave radiofrequency compression cavity for ultrafast electron diffraction: RF-based bunch compression for UED beamline

-The electron bunch is then accelerated to 40.4 kV kinetic energy by a DC field that over the cathode/anode 11 mm gap brings their velocity (normalized to the speed of light) to $\beta = 0.376$.
-Initially, the transverse and longitudinal size of the electron pulse grow rapidly due to the non-zero thermal emittance and the mutual Coulomb repulsion (space charge).
+The electron bunch is then accelerated by a DC field to 40.4~keV kinetic energy over the cathode-to-anode distance of $\sim$11~mm.
+This brings their velocity (normalized to the speed of light) to $\beta = 0.376$.
+Initially, the transverse and longitudinal size of the electron pulse grows rapidly due to the non-zero thermal emittance and the mutual Coulomb repulsion (space-charge).
 A solenoid magnetic lens directly after the gun is used to control the transverse profile of the beam and focus it into the entrance of the RF compression cavity.
-At the appropriate RF cavity phase, the electron pulse is given a negative chirp with no net impulse.
+At the appropriate RF cavity phase, the electron pulse is given a negative chirp with no net bunch acceleration.
 Consequently, the mean velocity of the beam remains constant, but electrons at the back (front) of the pulse are accelerated (decelerated).
-Thus, the pulse will come to a longitudinal focus at some distance after the RF compression cavity which, at the ideal RF power and phase, will be the sample plane, in this case 27.9 cm downstream of the RF cavity.
+Thus, the pulse will come to a longitudinal focus at some distance after the RF compression cavity.
+At the ideal RF power and phase, this focus will be at the sample plane.
+In our setup, this distance is 27.9~cm downstream of the RF cavity.

 When the cavity is set at the longitudinally focusing phase, the RF field has a defocusing effect on the transverse beam profile.
-A 2nd solenoid refocuses the beam to a transverse size ($\sigma_x$) of approximately 200 $\mu$m at the sample plane.
-This is illustrated in Fig. \ref{fig:model}(d).
-Here there is a trade-off between spot-size on the sample and Q-space resolution on the detector.
-In order to achieve a smaller sample plane spot-size, there is also a retractable 100 $\mu$m diameter pinhole directly before the sample which allows for more control on the spot-size for the experiments at the cost of decreased intensity.
+A second solenoid refocuses the beam to a transverse size ($\sigma_x$) of approximately 200~$\mu$m RMS at the sample plane.
+This is illustrated in Fig.~\ref{fig:model}(d).
+Here there is a trade-off between spot-size on the sample and $\textbf{q}$-space resolution on the detector.
+In order to achieve a smaller spot-size at the sample plane, a retractable 100~$\mu$m diameter pinhole is placed directly before the sample.
+Control over the spot size in this way comes at the cost of decreased intensity (typical transmission through the pinhole is 20\%).